Legacy technical debt retirement decisions

 If the work of the DRP entails temporary interruption of revenue streams, executing the DRP can have significant and long lasting effects on the organization.
 In estimating the cost of the DRP, it’s clearly necessary to account for the financial impact of any revenue shifted into the future, and any revenue irretrievably lost as well.
 And in some cases, market share might also suffer.
 All of these factors tend to increase the wickedness of the DDRP.

 When these effects are expected, political opposition to the DRP can develop.
 Senior management can prevent this opposition from halting the DDRP inappropriately by requiring that the business case for the DRP include these financial factors and demonstrate clearly the need to proceed despite them.
-For example, including these factors might entail adjusting revenue targets downward to account for the interruptions due to the DRP.
 Involving potential political opponents of the DRP in business case development can be an effective means of ensuring the strength of the business case.

 The ability to model all these financial effects is an important organizational asset that can be developed and maintained, for deployment across multiple DDRPs.
 The organization can monitor DRPs, gathering actual experience data for comparison to the effects projected in the respective business cases of the DRPs.
 Those comparisons are useful for enhancing the modeling capability.